Icertis and SAP deliver Contract Intelligence embedded in SAP solutions with one UX and out-of-the-box integrations.

 This article will discuss some common ways organizations use their contracts to protect against unethical suppliers, and how cloud technology can help operationalize contracts for enterprise-wide impact.

-How contracts can improve supply chains
+How contracts can improve supply chain stability

 Simply put, contracts are the foundation of buyer-supplier relationships.
 They set the terms, conditions, and expectations for the relationship.
 They also distribute risk.